|Loan and Grant Programs|| Student Consumer

 HILLARY H. PARRY MEMORIAL SCHOLARSHIP.
 An annual award to a junior music student, granted for scholarship, citizenship, and achievement in vocal study.
 The scholarship is in remembrance of a former teacher of voice.
 A 2.0 overall GPA and a 2.5 music GPA are required.

 BLANCHE STRETCH PETERSON PIANO/ORGAN SCHOLARSHIP.
-This scholarship is awarded to an incoming freshman from New Jersey whose main area of performance is the piano or organ, with preference given to a student from Salem or Cumberland counties.
+This scholarship is awarded to an incoming freshman student from New Jersey whose main area of performance is the piano or organ, with preference given to a student from Salem or Cumberland counties.

 PHI MU ALPHA SINFONIA, POWELL MIDDLETON AWARD.
 An annual award in memory of S. Powell Middleton is presented by the Rho Sigma chapter of Phi Mu Alpha Sinfonia men's music fraternity.
 It is based on outstanding musicianship, scholarship, and character.
 Applications are made to the dean of the College of Visual and Performing Arts.